Being Ginger

 Being Ginger is a 2013 documentary/romantic comedy film directed, produced, and starring Scott P. Harris.
 It starts off as the filmmaker, an American redhead living in Scotland, goes on a quest to try to find a mythical woman who specifically likes ginger men.
-Over the course of the film it becomes more about the longterm impact of schoolyard bullying and self-acceptance.
+Over the course of the film it becomes more about the long-term impact of schoolyard bullying and self-acceptance.

 Plot

 The film opens as filmmaker Scott P. Harris explains his unique experience as a redhead.
 He says he's had many female friends tell him they have a friend who just loves gingers, but he's never met one of them.
 He takes his camera to the local park to stop women and ask what they think of redheads.

 The first woman he stops claims to really like redheads, which throws Scott for a loop.
 The film briefly turns into a romantic comedy as he tries to get a date with the woman, and seeks advice from his trusted friend, and co-editor, Ben.
 He eventually gets the date, but it doesn't go anywhere.

 Throughout the film Scott's camerawoman tries to encourage him to date a redheaded woman, but he steadfastly refuses.
 First he states that redheads simply don't date each other, but he later opens up that he doesn't like redheads himself, which he thinks is just because of his own self-loathing that he's projecting on to every redhead he sees.

 Unwilling to return to the park, Scott starts using an online dating site that claims to specifically cater to redheads and the people who like them.
 When that turns out to be a scam, he sinks to a new low and goes to a public square wearing a sandwich-board that reads, “Looking 4 a woman who likes gingers.
 Seriously.”
-While there he meets a particularly nasty woman who doesn't hold back in telling him that redheads are un-attractive.
+While there he meets a particularly nasty woman who doesn't hold back in telling him that redheads are unattractive.
 She recounts the first time she saw a redhead being bullied, when she was in kindergarten, and assumes the boy just accepted that as a redhead this is what his life was going to be like.